shylaagrawal/Genre-Music-Classification-Research/README.md

 # 1. Abstract

-Music genre classification systems often report strong performance when evaluated on the same datasets used for training, yet their ability to generalize to real-world, out-of-domain music remains limited.
-This work investigates the cross-domain behavior of a convolutional neural network (CNN) genre classifier trained on the GTZAN dataset when applied to the MTG-Jamendo dataset.
-By comparing predicted labels from the GTZAN-trained model against genre annotations in MTG-Jamendo, we analyze how a narrow, ten-genre benchmark model performs on a broader and more diverse music collection.
+Pre-trained music genre classifiers are widely distributed on platforms like Hugging Face, but their performance beyond benchmark datasets remains poorly understood.
+This work evaluates a convolutional neural network (CNN) trained on the GTZAN dataset when applied to the large-scale, multi-label MTG-Jamendo corpus.
 The classifier achieved an overall accuracy of 46.6%, performing best on dominant genres such as classical (precision 84.5%, recall 82.7%) and struggling with less prevalent genres like disco, blues, and country (precision <3.2%).
-Analysis of over- and under-classification patterns revealed systematic biases: disco, rock, and country were frequently over-predicted, while pop and jazz were substantially under-predicted.
-These findings highlight the risks of over-reliance on canonical datasets and motivate future research into more robust, transferable approaches for audio classification.
+Over- and under-classification analysis revealed systematic biases: disco, rock, and country were frequently over-predicted, while pop and jazz were substantially under-predicted.
+These results quantify the risks of deploying off-the-shelf benchmark-trained models in real-world settings and underscore the need for more robust, transferable training on diverse, large-scale datasets.

 # 2. Introduction